anishst/JmeterDocker/README.md

 ## How to use in Jenkins

-1. create a pipeline job
+1. create a pipeline job; assumes [Jenkins Performance Plugin](https://www.jenkins.io/doc/pipeline/steps/performance/) is installed
 2. setup to use pipeline script from Git Repo

 ## Resources